 Camenker also said that as Google becomes more technologically entrenched in every aspect of communications, he fears how content will be monitored in the future.

 “It’s Orwellian,” Camenker told WND.
-“With Google controlling operating systems, blogs, Web searches, and software, it can get pretty bad.
+“With Google controlling operating systems, blogs, Web searches, Internet access and software, it can get pretty bad.
 It could happen to anyone with a company as powerful as Google.”

 WND contacted Google for comment on its content advisory and permission confirmation on the MassResistance blog, but a representative merely pointed to the site’s page on “flagging” a blog: